8 February 2018

 Great real estate photographers have a talent for telling a story about a property, by capturing unique elements.
 Everyone has their own style, so the more you practice the better your photography will become.
 By following these simple on-site tips your property photos will look amazing.

-Real estate photography can be time consuming, therefore it is important to be well prepared prior to attending a property.
-By packing these simple things you’ll never get caught out unprepared.
+Real estate photography can be time-consuming, therefore it is important to be well prepared prior to

 - Pack an umbrella – You can always do shoots in the rain (BoxBrownie.com can edit out rain spots easily), but your camera equipment needs to remain dry.